BUSINESS CONTRACTS ARE TRICKY

 Whether retirement beckons, or you’re ready for the next big step, our team is ready and waiting to assist.

 Business Contracts are tricky.
 As a seller, you should be seeking legal advice before signing a Business Contract.
-From a café to a multi-million dollar business sale, our lawyers can provide timely, cost effective and relevant legal advice to ensure your business exit is hassle free
+From a cafe to a multi-million dollar business sale, our lawyers can provide timely, cost effective and relevant legal advice to ensure your business exit is hassle free

 SMOOTH TRANSACTIONS EVERY TIME

-Getting the assistance of an experienced business lawyer when selling your business will ensure the whole process proceeds as smoothly as possible.
+Getting the assistance of an experienced business lawyer when selling a business will ensure the whole process proceeds as smoothly as possible.
 An experienced solicitor will help you with every step of the process when the time comes to sell your business.
 Our diligent team members will ensure that nothing gets missed or overlooked.

 From pre-contractual negotiations, to preparing contract conditions specifically tailored to your business and your personal needs, our early involvement often in the sale process often leads to a smooth settlement and enjoyable business exit.

 Central Queensland Conveyancing Centre has been helping clients buy and sell businesses for decades, and we pride ourselves in our rich history and client feedback.
 We know how difficult it can be for business owners to get it right on their own, so we are here to help every step of the way.